Hosting Setup

 Sign into Firebase using your Google account:

-This command connects your local machine to Firebase and grants you access to your Firebase projects.Note: You can also use the Firebase CLI with CI systems.
+This command connects your local machine to Firebase and grants you access to your Firebase projects.Note: You can also .

 Test that the CLI is properly installed and accessing your account by listing your Firebase projects:

-The displayed list should be the same as the Firebase projects listed in the Firebase console.
+The displayed list should be the same as the Firebase projects listed in the .

 Generally, you want to use the most up-to-date Firebase CLI version.In many cases, new features and bug fixes are available only with the latest version of the Firebase CLI.
 It's a good practice to frequently update the CLI to its latest version.